AngryMaciek/warlock/README.md

 # _demon-runner_

 _demon_ (deme-based oncology model) is a flexible framework for modelling intra-tumour population genetics with varied spatial structures and modes of cell dispersal.
+It is primarly designed for computational biologists and mathematicians who work in the field of ecology on a cellular level; investiaging mechanisms behind tumour evolution.
 The following repository encapsulates _demon_ into an automated and reproducible [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow in order to simplify parallel simulations to all users.

 ## Installation